vsoch/caliper/docs/getting_started/user-guide.rst

 Managers
 ========

-A manager is a handle to interact with a package.
+A manager is a handle to interact with a package, whether that be software or data.

 Pypi
 ----